 The government has the obligation to assist and support individuals in identifying and finding available employment of their choice.
 "Free choice of employment" in this context does not mean that an individual has the right to do the exact job that he or she desires; rather, it guarantees each worker the genuine opportunity to be employed in a manner that is suitable to his or her skills.

-The range of opportunities available to individuals will obviously be limited by the requirements of a country's social and economic development.
+The range of opportunities available to individuals will obviously be limited by the status of a country's social and economic development.
 The point is the government cannot just leave the status quo as it is.

 Accessibility